Read Time: 3 Minutes 46 Seconds

 So how do we deliver certainty in such uncertain times within a notoriously volatile channel?
 Ultimately, our approach is centered around a considered audience strategy, integrated creative approach and feed-based strategies which combine to create a truly cross-channel approach.

-Maximising on feed based campaigns offers a huge scale of tailored creative and granular audiences across both dynamic prospecting and retargeting.
-These can be taken to the next level by combining targeting insights from Facebook’s data with your own first-party data, via custom labels indicating margin, stock, previous performance and more.
+Maximizing on feed-based campaigns offers a huge scale of tailored creative and granular audiences across both dynamic prospecting and retargeting.
+These can be taken to the next level by combining targeting insights from Facebook’s data with your own first-party data, via custom labels indicating margin, stock, previous performance, and more.

 All of this helps create a truly cross-channel & performance-driven approach that ensures consistently strong results alongside an optimal customer experience.

 These strategies were all used to good effect on a recent campaign with Nobody’s Child where we drove a 450% YoY ROAS increase for Paid Social activity, with over 35% of revenue coming from new customer-focused campaigns.
 Explore the case study here: Switching to Performance with Nobody’s Child.